 The complexity of the circuitry to process the RTD analog signal varies substantially based on the application.
 Components such as amplifiers and analog-to-digital converters (ADCs), which generate their own inaccuracies, are necessary.
 You can also achieve low-power operation by powering the sensor only when a measurement is necessary, but this complicates the circuitry even more.
 Plus, the power required to energize the sensor also raises its internal temperature, which affects measurement accuracy.
 With only a few milliamps of current, this self-heating effect can develop temperature errors that are correctable but require further consideration.
 Also, keep in mind that the cost of a wire-wound platinum or thin-film RTD can be relatively high, especially when compared to an IC sensor.

 A thermistor is another type of resistive sensor.
 There are a wide variety of thermistors available, from inexpensive to high-precision products.
-Low-cost, low-precision thermistors perform simple measurement or threshold-detection functions; require multiple components (such as a comparator, reference and discrete resistors); are very inexpensive; and have nonlinear resistance-temperature properties, as shown in Figure 2.
+The most common is the negative temperature coefficient (NTC) thermistor.
+NTC thermistors are low-cost, low-precision sensors that perform simple measurement or threshold-detection functions; require multiple components (such as a comparator, reference and discrete resistors); are very inexpensive; and have nonlinear resistance-temperature properties, as shown in Figure 2.
 If you need to measure a wide range of temperatures, you will need substantial linearization.
-Calibrating to several temperature points may be necessary.
-For better precision, more expensive and tighter tolerance thermistor arrays are available to help overcome this nonlinearity but are generally less sensitive than single thermistors.
+Calibrating to several temperature points may also be necessary.

 Figure 2: Thermistor resistance versus temperature

-Because of the increased complexity and cost of multiple trip-point systems, low-cost thermistors are typical only in applications with minimal functionality requirements, including toasters, coffee makers, refrigerators and hair dryers.
-Thermistors also suffer from self-heating, usually at higher temperatures where their resistances are lower.
-As with RTDs, there are no fundamental reasons why you cannot use thermistors with low supply voltages – keeping in mind that the full-scale output is lower, which translates directly to less system sensitivity based on the analog-to-digital converter (ADC) characteristics.
-Low-power applications also require increased circuit complexity to be sensitive to noise-induced errors.
-Thermistors operate in the -100°C to +500°C temperature range, although most are rated for maximum operating temperatures between +100°C and +150°C.
+Because of the increased complexity, low accuracy and low cost of multiple trip-point systems, NTC thermistors are typically only found in applications with minimal functionality requirements, including toasters, coffee makers, refrigerators and hair dryers.
+NTC thermistors also suffer from self-heating, usually at higher temperatures where their resistance is lower.
+However, this is not the case with linear thermistors, which have higher resistance at high temperatures.
+Linear thermistors use less power and deliver much higher accuracy than NTC thermistors, especially at higher temperatures.
+Thermistors operate in the -100°C to +500°C temperature range, although most are rated for maximum operating temperatures between -40°C and +150°C.

 A thermocouple consists of a junction of two wires made of different materials.
 A Type J thermocouple, for example, is made from iron and constantan.
 As shown in Figure 3, junction 1 is located at the temperature to be measured, while junctions 2 and 3 are kept at a different temperature measured with an LM35 analog temperature sensor.
 The output voltage is approximately proportional to the difference in these two temperature values.